xlladdins/xll/docs/Excel4MacrosE-G.md

 **Related Functions**

-CREATE.PUBLISHER   Creates a publisher from the selection
+CREATE.PUBLISHER&nbsp;&nbsp;&nbsp;Creates a publisher from the selection

-GET.LINK.INFO   Returns information about a link
+GET.LINK.INFO&nbsp;&nbsp;&nbsp;Returns information about a link

-SUBSCRIBE.TO   Inserts contents of an edition into the active workbook
+SUBSCRIBE.TO&nbsp;&nbsp;&nbsp;Inserts contents of an edition into the active workbook

 Return to [top](#E)